Lyme Regis campsites

 Adult-only camping and charming shepherd's huts in the Dorset AONB, within 15 minutes of Lyme Regis and Charmouth.

-Pitches: 14 x Non Electric Grass and Hardstanding Pitches, Otter's Nest Shepherd's Hut
+Pitches: 14 x Non Electric Grass and Hardstanding Pitches, The Fox's Den Ensuite Shepherd's Hut (Dog Friendly)

 would recommend